 You must bring a valid photo ID, original proof of citizenship (birth certificate, previous passport or certificate of natralization), passport photo, and the DS-11 application.

-Does the library take passport photos?
+Does the library provide passport photos?

 How do I apply for a passport for a child?

 If you have a child under 16 who needs a new passport, ALL parents listed on the birth certificate must accompany the child to the passport facility (the library).
 Even if it’s a passport renewal, you must provide the original birth certificate.

 While minors aged 16-17 may apply by themselves, we recommend that a parent be present.
 To apply by themselves, they must bring a valid photo ID (not a learner’s permit) issued at least 6 months ago, all the necessary documents, and proof of parental consent (e.g. payment made out by the parent).

 You must renew by mail using Form DS-82 if your most recent passport:

 - Is submitted with your application

 - Is undamaged (other than normal “wear and tear”)

 - Was issued when you were age 16 or older